Why do I have to keep treatment records?

 Not when GRV already has a record.

 Where a treatment is already recorded by the Controlling body such as the compulsory vaccinations required for naming there is no requirement for the trainer to duplicate this record, however trainers may do so.
-Additional record keeping may be required in order to comply with Agriculture Victoria’s Code of Practice for the Operation of Greyhound Establishments introduced in 2005.

 Do I need to record every day I give a tablet?